velartrill/velartrill.github.io/orig/eriasta/flight/together.md

 "Knives aren't magic."

 "Nothing is magic!"
-Seri scoffs. "'Magic' is just a word people use when they don't understand something.
+Seri scoffs. "'Magic' is just a word small, frightened people use when they don't understand something.
+Herbs, physic, alchemy -- it's all natural; it all follows rules.
+As much a part of the world as you or me.
 Kerith..."
 She falters.
 "Kerith used to tell me that all the time..."

 "Is Kerith the healer who trained you?"
 Feranya asks gently.